 There are many other definitions of who is considered an entrepreneur, but the truth is, it all comes down to the mindset behind every entrepreneur.
 Solving unforeseen challenges and dry seasons is practically impossible without the right mindset.
 Not having the right mindset is one of the first reasons many startups fail in less than a year, the second one is lack of planning, and the third one is poor marketing.

-How do you know if you have an entrepreneurial mindset?
 Well, it is not set cast in stone, but here are some characteristics that might help you identify if you are part of the clan!

-Entrepreneurs are passionate, you can spend endless nights working on your idea and the different ways to make it happen, and of course, you are not shy explaining what such an idea is or how you came up with it.
+Entrepreneurs are passionate, you can spend endless nights working on your idea and the different ways to make it happen, and of course, you are not shy about explaining what such an idea is or how you came up with it.
 Following your passion is one of the best predictors of success.

 Entrepreneurs are optimistic.
 You believe in the power of positivity and will work on implementing your ideas, even when they seem unattainable, Which pushes you to become resourceful, tenacious, and creative.